 Garner's score of 14 is higher than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2025, Garner reported total carbon emissions of approximately 54,220,000 kg CO2e, which includes Scope 1 and 2 emissions.
-This figure reflects a slight increase from 2024, where emissions were about 52,265,000 kg CO2e.
-In 2023, Garner's emissions in the UK were significantly lower, totalling approximately 225,180 kg CO2e, with Scope 1 emissions at about 21,150 kg CO2e, Scope 2 at around 5,420 kg CO2e, and Scope 3 emissions accounting for approximately 198,610 kg CO2e.
+In 2025, Garner reported total carbon emissions of approximately 54,220,000 kg CO2e, a slight increase from about 52,265,000 kg CO2e in 2024 and a significant rise from about 44,544,000 kg CO2e in 2023.
+The emissions data for 2023 also includes a breakdown for the UK, where total emissions were about 225,180 kg CO2e, comprising approximately 21,150 kg CO2e from Scope 1, 5,420 kg CO2e from Scope 2, and about 198,610 kg CO2e from Scope 3 emissions.
 Garner has set ambitious climate commitments, targeting a 100% electric fleet by 2030, which applies to both Scope 1 and Scope 2 emissions.
-This initiative is part of their near-term net-zero strategy, aiming to significantly reduce their carbon footprint in the coming years.
-The emissions data is not cascaded from any parent organization, indicating that Garner Corp. independently reports its carbon emissions and climate commitments.
+This initiative is part of their broader strategy to achieve net-zero emissions, although specific reduction percentages have not been disclosed.
+The company is actively working towards these goals, with the commitment initiated in 2023.
+The emissions data is not cascaded from any parent organization, indicating that Garner Corp. independently reports its carbon footprint and climate initiatives.

 Access structured emissions data, company-specific emission factors, and source documents